Mary Chapin Carpenter: Collaborations and other works

-Carpenter has collaborated with Shawn Colvin on a number of occasions.
+Carpenter has collaborated with Shawn Colvin (pictured in 1995) on a number of occasions.

 Carpenter has appeared on a number of works by other artists.
 One of her first guest appearances was on the Indigo Girls' 1990 album Nomads Indians Saints, where she provided vocals to the track "Hammer and a Nail".
 She did likewise to Colvin's "Climb on a Back That's Strong" and Radney Foster's "Nobody Wins", both from 1992.
 A year later, she joined Billy Ray Cyrus, Kathy Mattea, Tanya Tucker, and Pam Tillis on Dolly Parton's single "Romeo".
 This song was nominated for a Grammy Award for Best Country Collaboration with Vocals in 1994.
 Another collaboration with Colvin, "One Cool Remove", was released as a single from Colvin's 1994 album Cover Girl.
 This rendition was a charted single for both artists in the United Kingdom a year later.
 Also in 1994, Carpenter and Kim Richey sang backing vocals on Tillis' cover of Jackie DeShannon's "When You Walk in the Room", a single from the album Sweetheart's Dance.

 In 1996, she sang a cover of John Lennon's "Grow Old with Me" on the multi-artist tribute album Working Class Hero: A Tribute to John Lennon.
 This rendition peaked at number 17 on the Adult Contemporary chart.
 She sang the song "Dead Man Walking (A Dream Like This)" for the soundtrack of the 1996 movie Dead Man Walking.
 A year later, she covered Dionne Warwick's "I'll Never Fall in Love Again" for the soundtrack of the movie My Best Friend's Wedding.
 Carpenter also appeared on bluegrass musician Randy Scruggs' only charted single "It's Only Love", from his 1998 album Crown of Jewels.
 In 2002, she joined Sheryl Crow and Emmylou Harris to cover Johnny Cash's "Flesh and Blood" for the tribute album Kindred Spirits: A Tribute to the Songs of Johnny Cash.
 This track received a nomination for Best Country Collaboration with Vocals at the 45th Annual Grammy Awards.

 Carpenter is credited as a writer on a number of songs for other artists.
 These include Cyndi Lauper's "Sally's Pigeons", Wynonna Judd's "Girls with Guitars", Trisha Yearwood's "Where Are You Now", and Terri Clark's "No Fear".